 Most sailors will try and get a spot in Nelson's Dockyard Marina, which is located within Nelson's Dockyard National Park.
 It is the only working Georgian Dockyard in the world and features 54 slips, bow moorings, electricity, cable television and Internet, oil disposal, shower and laundry facilities, restrooms, and more.
 Of course, there are several docking options to choose from, allowing a bit of variety for those who can't get a slip or who want to stay in a less busy part of the island.

-Considering sailing to English Harbour in your own vessel, or a vessel you charter elsewhere?
-Take a look at the chart below for basic information for marinas in the area.
+Planning to reach English Harbour in your own vessel, or a charter from a different area?
+Check out the chart that follows to get basic information for marinas in the area.

 |(268) 460-1056||English Harbour|

 |(268) 460-1544||Antigua Yacht Club Marina Resort - Falmouth Harbour|

 |(268) 481-5028||Nelson's Dockyard National Park - English Harbour|